FARMING THE BODY-FIELD

 To make us understand the sublime Truth, the SGGS (Sri Guru Granth Sahib) here uses the example (ਮਿਸਾਲ - Misaal) of the farmer (Kisaan or Kirsaan - the farmer).

-One of the common reminders in the Gur-Shabad is the evanescence of human life.
-Human birth is indicated to be a rare opportunity intended for realizing the Truth, and thereby putting an end to the vicious cycle of the repeated suffering.
 However, the majority of us (over 99.9 percent category) lose sight of this objective amidst pressures of the day-to-day life and eventually wake up to the fact only in old age when the bodily faculties fail to cooperate because of their infirmities.
 The Gurbani captures the human predicament graphically.
 That is, a good portion the life is spent in sleeping, eating, etc. The remainder of the life fritters away in childhood, disease, hunger, old age, work, and so on.
-Obviously, we have a little time at our disposal to make our life sublime!
-Accordingly, the Gur-Shabad stresses the necessity to plunge headlong into spiritual pursuit with the determination not to waste any time in furthering the goal of linking with our Source (Joti-Svaroopa) within.
+Obviously, we have a little time at our disposal to earn the Laahaa of Realizing our Mool!
+Accordingly, the Gur-Shabad stresses the necessity to plunge headlong into Spiritual pursuit with the determination not to waste any time in furthering the goal of linking with our Source (Joti-Svaroopa, Mool... ) within.

-Those of us who have had the opportunity to visit and or live in the rural (farming family) areas of Punjab, and have seen farmers working in their fields (Khet) can rather easily relate to the foregoing Shabad.
+Those of us who have had the opportunity to visit and or live in the rural (farming family) areas of Punjab, and have seen farmers working in their fields (Khet) can rather easily relate to the foregoing Gur-Shabad.

 In addition, the farmer needs to sow the right seed.
 For example, if he plants Kikkar (acacia trees known for sharp and long thorns, not much shade, and no fruits), then he cannot expect grapes from it!
 Furthermore, he needs to do the plantation in the right season and climate, and then protect his fields from predators, etc. If he does not implement all these activities properly then he cannot expect to reap a good crop.
 Or worse, he may not reap any crop at all!